DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

   Defaults to `false`.
 - `Hostname=` - this will let you override the hostname for GivTCP.
 Useful if you want to render this web app from a different host than GivTCP.
 Defaults to using the same hostname as used in the browser.
+- `LightMode=true` - switches the app to a light theme with a white background and dark text.
+  Defaults to `false` (dark mode).

 For example, you can append these query-string parameters like this: